-Specific improvements are specified in the 2011 QA/QC plan (ISPRA, 2011[c]).
+Specific improvements are specified in the 2012 QA/QC plan (ISPRA, 2012[c]).

-For the energy sector, a major progress will regard the finalisation of the database where information collected in the framework of different obligations, Large Combustion Plant, E-PRTR and Emissions Trading, are gathered together thus highlighting the main discrepancies in information and detecting potential errors
+For the energy sector, a major progress will regard the improvement of the information system where data collected in the framework of different obligations, Large Combustion Plant, E-PRTR and Emissions Trading, are gathered together thus highlighting the main discrepancies in information and detecting potential errors.
+Further progress will regard the aviation and maritime sectors improving the annual estimations on the basis of detailed databases on flights and ships movements.